dustinpfister/blog_posts/_posts/js-array-slice.md

 The index values are zero relative, and the elements that will end up in the new array will be from the starting index, and up to but not including the ending index.

-## 2 - Getting the last element of an array
+## 2 - Getting the last element of an array with array slice

 Negative index values can be given to Array.slice this results in the corresponding index value from the end of the length of an array.
 So then array slice can be used as a quick way of getting the lat element of an array.